visten92/RainDrop/report.md

 ## 📌 Executive Overview

 RainDrop is a next-generation quantitative equity strategy built on the principle that price movements contain hidden structural patterns that traditional factor models fail to capture.
-Instead of relying on backward-looking fundamentals or simple momentum, RainDrop analyzes symbolic, topological, and dynamic characteristics of price evolution—allowing it to identify stocks exhibiting highly stable, coherent, and persistent return structures.
+Instead of relying on backward-looking fundamentals or simple momentum, RainDrop analyzes symbolic, topological, and dynamic characteristics of price evolution - allowing it to identify stocks exhibiting highly stable, coherent, and persistent return structures.

 Across both historical simulations (2018–2025) and live third-party evaluation through Numerai Signals, RainDrop has demonstrated exceptional predictive power, consistency, and resilience across market regimes